Skip to Main Content

 4. Where required, notify through the Provost and Vice President for Academic Affairs and the Office of Research and Sponsored Programs (in cases of research misconduct), the appropriate Federal funding agencies that an investigation is underway.

-If necessary and appropriate, the investigating panel may request the person(s) accused of misconduct submit information relevant to the allegation.
+If necessary and appropriate, the investigating panel may request the person(s) accused of research misconduct submit information relevant to the allegation.
 In cases of research misconduct, evidence, in electronic and/or hardcopy form, may include, but is not limited to research papers, manuscripts, books, and abstracts, whether published or not; data; computer files; names and contact information for current and former co-workers and/or students; and reports and grant applications submitted to funding agencies.
 The investigating panel may also solicit written evidence, in electronic and/or hardcopy form, from other individuals both inside and outside the University.
 Information of a confidential nature shall not be requested by the investigating panel except in a form preserving its confidential character, unless a waiver can be obtained from the parties protected by the promise of confidentiality.
 Copies of any material obtained by the investigating panel shall be provided to the person(s) accused.

 The person(s) accused has the right to appear before the investigating panel (with a representative, if so desired) and respond to the allegations against him or her and will be invited to do so.
 If the investigating panel deems it appropriate, it may also obtain an oral statement concerning the alleged misconduct from the complainant(s) or other witnesses.
 The person(s) accused is entitled to be present (with a representative, if so desired) when the investigating panel is taking oral statements from witnesses.